 Alignment with Clients

-We’ve taken the tenets of EOS and are applying them to our client relationships as well.
 We lead our clients through a similar planning process, helping them clarify for us what their most important goals for the year are.
-Based on these goals we work with clients to establish quarterly priorities that we agree will help us achieve each annual goal.
+Based on these goals, we work with clients to establish quarterly priorities that we agree will help us achieve each annual goal.
 Augurian’s top-tier content marketing team helps clients articulate their core values and priorities to bring the right people to their companies.

-Lastly, at the beginning of each quarter we have a show and tell where all departments describe the goals they have and how they map to the larger company quarterly goals.

-At the end of the quarter we do a retrospective and have each team report out on what they’ve accomplished.
-This peer review creates an added level of accountability and the entire process feels less top-down than traditional goal planning processes.
+At the end of each quarter, we do a retrospective and have each team report on what they’ve accomplished.
+This peer review creates an added level of accountability, and the entire process feels less top-down than traditional goal planning processes.

 Accountability with Clients